ARMv8 Shellcodes from 'A' to 'Z': Building the instruction set

-The constraint that the \texttt{sf} bit must be set to $0$ restricts us to using only the 32-bit variant of most instructions.
-This makes modifying the upper 32 bits of a register harder.
+Furthermore, we are constrained by $\mathcal A_{\rm max}$ to have the \texttt{sf} bit of each instruction set to $0$, which restricts us to only the 32-bit variant of most instructions, hindering our ease to modify the upper 32 bits of a register.